UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 HSA plans are available for the Delaware Expanded Bronze and Silver tiers.
 The cheapest plans for each are:

-- Expanded Bronze: Health Savings Embedded Blue EPO Blue 6900 HSA by Highmark Blue Cross Blue Shield Delaware costs an average of $405 per month.
+- Expanded Bronze: Health Savings Embedded Blue EPO Blue 6900 HSA by Highmark Blue Cross Blue Shield Delaware costs an average of $405 monthly.

-- Silver: Health Savings Embedded Blue EPO Silver 3450 HSA by Highmark Blue Cross Blue Shield Delaware averaging $522 per month.
+- Silver: Health Savings Embedded Blue EPO Silver 3450 HSA by Highmark Blue Cross Blue Shield Delaware averaging $522 monthly.

 Remember that HSA plans have high deductibles, which may result in you using a part of your savings to pay for any major medical costs.